longturn/freeciv21/docs/General/Manuals/client-manual.rst

 Civilization Menu
 ^^^^^^^^^^^^^^^^^

-The :guilabel:`Civilization` menu is used to gain access to many fuctions of your empire.
-You can load up pages for units, cities, nations, etc; change the form of government and see how your are doing compared to your opponents with the demographics report.
+The :guilabel:`Civilization` menu is used to gain access to many functions of your empire.
+You can load up pages for units, cities, nations, etc; change the form of government and see how you are doing compared to your opponents with the demographics report.
 It has the following options:

 Tax Rates
     Selecting this menu item will bring up a dialog box allowing you to set the rate in percentage points for Gold (Taxes), Science (Bulbs), and Luxury (Goods).
-This is the same as clicking on the `Tax Rates View`_ option on the `Top Function Bar`_.
+This is the same as clicking on the `Tax Rates View`_ button on the `Top Function Bar`_.
 Figure 17 below, shows a sample screenshot.
-In this example, the player's nation is in Democracy and has set Gold to 40%, Science to 40% and Luxury to 20%.
+In this example, the player's nation is in Democracy, has set Gold to 40%, Science to 40%, and Luxury to 20%.

 .. figure:: ../../_static/images/gui-elements/tax-rates.png
   :align: center